Los Angeles Lakers Home Schedule 2019-20

-The L.A.
-Lakers have won 16 NBA Championships in their 71-year history.
+The Los Angeles Lakers have won 16 NBA Championships in their 71-year history.
 They’ve boasted some of the league’s greatest players — including Kareem Abdul-Jabbar, Magic Johnson, Shaquille O’Neal, Jerry West, and Kobe Bryant — and have been part of some of the most storied games of all time.
-This season, the Lakers have added LeBron James, along with some promising rookies and established veterans to complement the already-promising team they’ve been building at STAPLES Center.
+This season, the Lakers return LeBron James with big name additions of Anthony Davis among others to complement the already-promising team they’ve been building at STAPLES Center.

 Los Angeles Lakers at Staples Center